clusterio/clusterio/docs/managing-a-cluster.md

 ### Bulk importing admin, whitelist and ban lists

-Whitelists, banlists and admin lists can be bulk imported with the following commands:
+Whitelists and admin lists can be bulk imported with the following commands:

-    ctl> user banned-bulk-import <file> [--create]
     ctl> user whitelist-bulk-import <file> [--create]
     ctl> user admin-bulk-import <file> [--create]